-We have asked councils who do not currently have a Champion to establish the position.
+We have engaged with all of the councils who do not currently have a Champion to ask them to establish the position.
 We are also seeking support for the role from the Minister for Equalities and Older People and COSLA (the national association of Scottish councils).

 Want to get involved?

 We need your help to spread the word about our campaign to help us convince every local authority to establish the role.

 Are you a Councillor who is interested in becoming an Older People’s Champion?